V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkuenia / nkuese : grinding, sand and earth with food in the mouth

-– nkuenko : edge / who practices exorbitant prices, who charges exorbitant prices
+– nkuenko : edge / who charges exorbitant prices

-– nkueno : others, your neighbour, your equal, your friend
+– nkueno : other, other people, your neighbour, your equal, your friend

 – nkuenzi-nkuenzi : who desires ardently / who is impatient

-– nkuezo : gum, rubber / elastic thing
+– nkuezo : gum, rubber / eraser, rubber ball, something elastic

-– nkufi : short, small, little, brevity / clapping hands, greeting / strand of hair, lock of hair
+– nkufi : short, small, little, brevity / clapping hands, greeting / lock of hair

 – nkufukulu : abridgement, abstract, summary